 Fee calculations based on a sliding scale allows us to achieve the following:

-- Fairness: Make it affordable to families of all incomes to send their children to our school.
+- Closer to Fairness: Make it affordable to families of all incomes to send their children to our school.

 - Family friendly: Offer sibling rates that allow families to enrol multiple children in our school.